 - Always use a face wash for cleaning the face.
 Never use plain water.
 The face wash should neither be mild nor harsh; there are a variety of nonsoap-based options as well.

 - Acne – Salicylic acid.
 Mature skin – Glycolic acid.

 - Don’t step out in the harsh sunlight.
 If you have to go out between 11 am to 4 pm, be sure to cover yourself.
 Wear a light overcoat, carry an umbrella, wear sunglasses and thin socks as well.
 This will reduce the risk of sunburns, tanning and the overall harmful effect the sun has on the skin.

-Enjoy the summer without the hassles of itchiness, dry skin, oiliness, tanning or acne by inculcating these tips into your summer skincare routine while traveling.
+Enjoy the summer without the hassles of itchiness, dry skin, oiliness, tanning or acne by inculcating these tips into your summer skincare routine while travelling.
 It will ensure that you look as glowing and healthy summer skin as ever.
 Also, check out the monsoon skincare routine.

 Read More: Skin Burns: Types, Treatment and Protocol.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.